Post updated September 2019

-I even got to take home a massive piece to cook at home.
-This I cooked on a very hot griddle pan that had been oiled by frying up some of the fat and served it rare.
+I then cooked the whole slab on a very hot griddle pan that had been oiled by rendering the fat.
 The marbling on the meat and frying in its own fat gave this steak so much flavour.
 The incredible smell from pan frying that massive steak was like the best perfume ever, if only it can be bottled.

 From their brochure, it was not possible to tell what breed they were and all the other questions one would typically ask.
 I have asked all these questions and more via email and will update this post when I get a reply.

-What breed are the cattle?
+- What breed are the cattle?

-What are they fed on?
+- What are they fed on?

-How many heads of cattle ?
+- How many heads of cattle ?

-Why only old cattle?
+- Why only old cattle?

-What is the difference?
+- What is the difference?

-How long is the meat aged for?
+- How long is the meat aged for?

 About The Basque Country and Cider Houses Siderias

-I did some searches online about this old beef and only managed to find one very old article from Time magazine talking about this being a tradition in that area.
+I did some research online about this old beef and only managed to find one very old article from Time magazine talking about this being a tradition in that area.
 These Charcoal Grilled T Bone steaks have been served in the Cider Houses (siderias) of the region for the last 300 hundred years.
 Traditionally, they will shout out “Txotx” when they dramtically pour out the cider from barrels from a height.
 The “Txueleton”(sometimes chuleton) or the 1kg T Bone steaks are typically served simply charcoal grilled at these siderias.